 The name ‘Pruden’ has been synonymous with goldsmithing in Ditchling for over eighty years, ever since Dunstan Pruden arrived in the village in 1932, and joined Eric Gill’s Guild of St Joseph and St Dominic.
-Pruden’s work and tools are exhibited in the Ditchling Museum of Art + Craft, and the tradition has been carried on by his grandson, Anton Pruden and Rebecca Smith: Pruden and Smith Designer Jewellers Goldsmiths and Silversmiths was founded in 1988 and is committed to design excellence in precious metals, renown for unusual engagement rings and eternity rings.
+Dunstan’s work and tools are exhibited in the Ditchling Museum of Art + Craft, and the tradition has been carried on by his grandson, Anton Pruden and Rebecca Smith: Pruden and Smith Designer Jewellers Goldsmiths and Silversmiths was founded in 1988 and is committed to design excellence in precious metals, renown for unusual engagement rings and eternity rings.

 A beautifully restored, award-winning, working post mill in the heart of the glorious Sussex countryside, open to visitors.
 Open on the first Sunday of each month between April and October.
 In May, July and September, there are themed events with lots of special activities for adults and children.
 Visitors are also welcome to visit the Mill on Thursday Mornings throughout the year when volunteers are working on site and depending on the level of maintenance activity may be available to give a guided tour.